blender/blender/doc/python_api/rst/bge.constraints.rst

 Create Constraint Constants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Constraint type to be used with :func:`createConstraint`
+Constraint type to be used with :func:`createConstraint`.

 .. data:: POINTTOPOINT_CONSTRAINT